helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 A couple of display options are available to provide a visual cue.
 They can be toggled using the navigation panel or hotkeys (`G` and `H` by default).

+#### Note name guides

-The first is used for displaying the note name guides:
+The `G` hotkey toggles the note name guides:

 ![note-names]

+Note names depend on the root key of a key signature found at the start of the viewport or selection (see the comment for the [temperament model](configs.md#temperaments)).

+#### Scales highlighting

-Another highlights the in-scale keys of the key signatures that have been added to the timeline.
-If you prefer C Major coloring in the piano roll, just turn it off:
+Another flag highlights the in-scale keys of the key signatures that have been added to the timeline.
+If you prefer C Major coloring in the piano roll, turn it off:

 ![scales-highlighting]

+#### Mini-maps

 The mini-map mode can be toggled with `B` hotkey, or by clicking at any area except the screen range rectangle.